Chern class: Via the Chern–Weil theory

 with ω the connection form and d the exterior derivative, or via the same expression in which ω is a gauge field for the gauge group of V. The scalar t is used here only as an indeterminate to generate the sum from the determinant, and I denotes the n × n identity matrix.

 To say that the expression given is a representative of the Chern class indicates that 'class' here means up to addition of an exact differential form.
 That is, Chern classes are cohomology classes in the sense of de Rham cohomology.
 It can be shown that the cohomology classes of the Chern forms do not depend on the choice of connection $\nabla$.

-If follows from the matrix identity $\mathrm{tr}(\ln(X))=\ln(\det(X))$ that $\det(X) =\exp(\mathrm{tr}(\ln(X)))$.
+It follows from the matrix identity $\mathrm{tr}(\ln(X))=\ln(\det(X))$ that $\det(X) =\exp(\mathrm{tr}(\ln(X)))$.
 Now applying the Maclaurin series for $\ln(X+I)$, we get the following expression for the Chern forms: